tao-ce/tao-ce/INSTALL.md

 # TAO CE – How to Install

-> **Status:** Work in progress.
-> This document is released together with the final version of TAO CE.

 This guide explains how to install TAO Community Edition (TAO CE) using Docker, and what to do next after installation.

 ---